seethroughdev/status-crawler/README.md

 # Spider for CasperJS

-As you probably already know.  [casperJS](http://casperjs.org/) is an awesome library that wraps an api around the equally as awesome, [phantomJS](http://phantomjs.org/).
+As you probably already know.  [casperJS](http://casperjs.org/) is an awesome library that wraps around the equally awesome, [phantomJS](http://phantomjs.org/).

-They make scripting inside web pages on a real browser easy.

 This script will crawl your site and log all urls, response codes, errors and warnings to a json file for parsing.